Tuki260/AAI-CPE-EE-551-WS-WS1-Course-Project/README.md

 - Made main program that is used by users
 - Added to Readme
 - Found product pages to be scraped

+TO DO
+exception handling
+plot historical data
+commenting/docstrings